Get Your Case Reviewed by Our Experts

 Standard Treatment for Stage 4 Prostate Cancer

-Hormonal therapy is the basis of locally advanced and metastatic prostate adenocarcinoma treatment.
+Hormonal therapy is the basis of advanced adenocarcinoma of the prostate treatment.
 It is a systemic type of treatment, which is aimed at blocking the synthesis of male hormones (androgens) since they facilitate tumor growth.
 Hormonal therapy controls disease progression in about 70–85% of advanced cases temporarily.
 Biomarker identification can guide personalized treatment plans, which is a reason it is recommended to be done prior to selecting a management strategy.

-Chemotherapy is another systemic treatment modality that is used for advanced prostate cancer management.
+Chemotherapy is another systemic treatment for metastatic adenocarcinoma in prostate.
 Typically, 6 to 10 cycles of chemotherapy have to be performed in order to reach effect.
-It is also more beneficial for patients with hormone-resistant and metastatic cancer, especially when combined with other interventions (radio- andor immunotherapy).
+It is also more beneficial for patients with hormone-resistant and metastatic cancer, especially when combined with other interventions (radio- and/or immunotherapy).

-Radiotherapy is a standard therapy for recurrent and advanced adenocarcinoma of the prostate.
+Radiotherapy is a standard therapy for recurrent and advanced prostate cancer.
 It is typically administered alongside hormone therapy (for hormone-sensitive tumors) and chemotherapy (so-called triplet systemic therapy).
 If a tumor is resistant to previous treatment options, radiopharmaceuticals can be applied such as Radium-223.
-Radium-223 is typically prescribed for advanced prostate cancer, which has already metastasized to the bones.
+Radium-223 works best for advanced stage 4 prostate adenocarcinoma with metastases to bones.
 Radium-223 delivers radiation directly to bone metastases, minimizing damage to healthy tissue.
-It is commonly administered in combination with androgen deprivation therapy (hormones) andor chemotherapy.
+It is commonly administered in combination with androgen deprivation therapy (hormones) and/or chemotherapy.

-Targeted therapy is the first-line treatment of metastatic prostate cancer alongside other treatment modalities.
-These drugs target specific proteins on the surface of malignant cells, which are responsible for cancer cell’s growth and nutrition.
+Targeted therapy is the first-line treatment for stage IV prostate cancer alongside other treatment modalities.
+These drugs target specific proteins on the surface of malignant cells, which are responsible for cancer cells’ growth and nutrition.
 Targeted therapy statistically improves progression-free survival in patients with metastatic castration-resistant cancer.
 When used in combination with hormone therapy, it can lead to a significant reduction of PSA levels, improved survival rates, and better disease control.

-These methods are combined for the management of metastatic cancer to provide maximum eradication and disease control.
-Unfortunately, conventional methods like chemotherapy, hormonal therapy, and radiation often come with side effects and lower tolerance, especially in advanced stages.
-Therefore, other novel therapeutic modalities are emerging: dendritic cell therapy, chemoembolization, and treatment with Actinium and Lutetium.
-They demonstrate better tolerability and fewer adverse effects.
+Oftentimes, these methods are combined for the management of metastatic cancer in order to provide maximum eradication and disease control.
+But standard therapies like chemotherapy, hormonal therapy, and radiation often cause severe side effects and lower tolerance in patients, especially if the cancer is advanced or recurrent.
+Therefore, other novel therapeutic modalities are emerging, which demonstrate better tolerability and fewer adverse effects.
+These innovative methods include dendritic cell therapy, chemoembolization, and treatment with Actinium and Lutetium.

 New Treatment Methods for Stage 4 Prostate Cancer